 MYTH No. 3: Weight loss is always good, no matter how you achieve it.

 FACT: Yo-yo dieting can strain the heart, disturb your metabolism and cause other serious health problems.
 That’s why experts generally recommend a slow steady weight loss of no more than one pound per week, instead of crash dieting to lose weight quickly only to rapidly gain it all back.
 Eating disorders like anorexia and bulimia are very different from crash and yo-yo dieting, but they can lead to potentially fatal cardiac arrhythmias and other serious problems.
 Researchers now advise that it’s better to be 5-10 pounds overweight than to engage in unhealthy weight loss plans.

 FACT: Slender may look good, but people who are relatively thin can still carry unhealthy visceral fat internally that pads vital organs, putting them at risk for heart disease, Type 2 diabetes, and cancer.
 You can’t assess cardiac risk factors from just looking at people’s physical shape.
 We sometimes think that diabetes is linked to inactivity and overeating, for example, yet 20% of diabetics are thin – likely thanks to genetics.

 MYTH No. 5: Fat is fat, and it’s always bad.

 FACT: Even overweight people can actually be fit.
 Your fitness is partly based on how quickly your heart rate returns to normal after exertion; the quicker the heart can recover, the better shape it’s in.
-Researchers now believe that overweight people with fatty liver deposits are at much greater cardiovascular and diabetes risk than overweight people without them.
+Researchers now suggest that overweight people with fatty liver deposits are at much greater cardiovascular and diabetes risk than overweight people without them.